magnusriga/markdown-tools.nvim/README.md

 ## Contributing

-Please see CONTRIBUTING.md (if available) or open an issue/pull request.
+Please see CONTRIBUTING.md or open an issue/pull request.

 ## License